newatoms/beta/_private/pitches/stby.md

 ### Method

-We show how impact full conclusions and insights drawn from the research can be, and show the physical changes that came from these conclusions.
+We describe how impact full conclusions and insights drawn from the research of best practices can be, and show the physical changes that came from these conclusions.

 ### Outcome